ddsbook/blog/2014/drafts/data-exploration-in-r.md

 So at this point the CS post switches gears, and looks at date range, volume over time, etc. we can do date conversion equally as simply in R and I think it's more straightforward to do aggregations in R, but I'm biased.

 	:::SLexer
+	# what do we have to work with string-format-wise?
 	head(as.character(mdl.df$date))

 	## [1] "2009/01/01_10:00" "2009/01/01_10:00" "2009/01/01_10:00"
 	## [4] "2009/01/02_00:00" "2009/01/03_00:00" "2009/01/03_00:00"

+	# underscores...in dates...yeah...in what universe?
 	mdl.df$date <- as.POSIXct(as.character(mdl.df$date),format="%Y/%m/%d_%H:%M")
 	mdl.df$ym <- strftime(mdl.df$date, format="%Y-%m")